 The Technical Committee consists of the chairpersons of the SEC and CFTC.
 And other government directors of securities regulation which include: Spain, UK, Japan, Germany, France, Italy, Mexico, Switzerland, Quebec, Ontario, China, Brazil and Australia.

-Comments were due on or before May 18, 2012 and were specifically requested on the following:
+Comments are due on or before May 18, 2012 and were specifically requested on the following:

 - Do these principles adequately address the regulatory issues raised by the valuation of CIS?